thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 Fortunately, SS detects these loops and automatically deactivates the involved EPs.
 So, if you have EPs that seem to be deactivating themselves, look for circular logic paths involving the EPs.

 > **Note:** By default, pipelines are configured to consider any event that executes five tasks within five minutes from the same trigger as an infinite loop.
 For example, "secret edit" is selected as a pipeline trigger, and "remote password change" is selected as the task.
 After the first edit is made on a secret, an RPC is triggered.
 Every time the RPC completes, a new edit is triggered, which, in turn, triggers another RPC.
 If this happens five times within five minutes, then an infinite loop is declared.
 If the RPC is slow, taking more than five minutes for five password changes to occur, then an infinite loop is **not** declared.
-In this case, use the “configuration advanced” page to change "event pipelines infinite loop time (minutes)" to a longer time.
+In this case, use the "configuration advanced" page to change "event pipelines infinite loop time (minutes)" to a longer time.